 Stuart Forster travels to Zell am See-Kaprun and meets leading chefs at the inaugural Festival of Alpine Cuisine in Austria’s Salzburgerland.

 Disclosure: I was invited to Austria as a guest of the Salzburgerland Tourismus GmbH, which did not review or approve this article.
 Some of the links below and banners are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-The Festival of Alpine Cuisine was held from the 14th to 21st of September 2019 at Zell am See-Kaprun in Salzburgerland, Austria.
+The first Festival of Alpine Cuisine was held from the 14th to the 21st of September 2019 at Zell am See-Kaprun in Salzburgerland, Austria.
 The 2022 edition, on the 19th of September, will be the third.

 During the course of the festival, chefs showcase their work and the quality of local ingredients.
 They serve tasting menus at restaurants in Zell am See-Kaprun.